Bruce Karsh: Philanthropy

-In 1998, Karsh and his wife started the Karsh Family Foundation, a charitable organization that has donated or committed over $200 million for education and scholarships across all levels.
+In 1998, Karsh and his wife started the Karsh Family Foundation, a charitable organization that has donated or committed over $300 million for education and scholarships across all levels.
 Among their recipients have been Teach for America and KIPP.
 Karsh is the co-founder of The Painted Turtle, a non-profit organization that operates a camp for children with life-threatening diseases in Los Angeles.

 The Karshes have given over $100 million to Duke University, almost all of which went to undergraduate financial aid.
 This included $12 million in 2005, $20 million in 2008, and $50 million in 2011 ($30 million for U.S. students and $20 million for international students).
 In 2016, The Office of Undergraduate Financial Support was named after the Karsh Family.
-The Karsh Alumni and Visitors Center is expected to be completed in 2019.
+The Karsh Alumni and Visitors Center was completed in 2019.

 Karsh joined the Board of Directors for Duke University’s investment management company (DUMAC) in 2002, and in July 2005 was appointed Chairman.
 He served on the Duke University Board of Trustees from 2003 to 2015 and is now Trustee Emeritus.

 Karsh and his family funded The Karsh Family Social Service Center at Wilshire Boulevard Temple in Los Angeles, where they are members.
 The Karsh Center includes a food pantry and free or low-cost dental and eye care, legal aid, and mental health services for low-income clients.

 Bruce and Martha Karsh donated $43.9 million to the University of Virginia School of Law in 2018, the largest gift in school history; the money will be focused on student scholarships and the founding of the Karsh Center for Law and Democracy.
 They had made previous donations to the law school, including a renovation project to create the Karsh Student Services Center, which opened in 2012.

 In January 2020, the couple donated $10 million to Howard University (the largest gift in the university's history) for Howard's Bison STEM Scholars Program, which was renamed Karsh STEM scholars program.

-In July 2020, Bruce and Martha Karsh, through their Karsh Family Foundation, supported $25 million to fund digestive and liver disease study and care.
-In appreciation of the donation, the present Division of Digestive and Liver Diseases is called the Karsh Division of Gastroenterology and Hepatology.
+In July 2020, Bruce and Martha Karsh, through their Karsh Family Foundation, donated $25 million to Cedars-Sinai Medical Center to fund digestive and liver disease study and care.
+In appreciation of the donation, the Division of Digestive and Liver Diseases was named the Karsh Division of Gastroenterology and Hepatology.
 The pair give to a number of organizations and featured on the 2011 Chronicle 's annual Philanthropy 50 list on the biggest contributors, when they gave Duke University $50 million for scholarships.

+In 2021, the couple gave $50 million to the University of Virginia to establish the Karsh Institute of Democracy, with the university matching the donation.